ISCTE-IUL-ACM-SC/ISCTE-IUL-ACM-SC.github.io/src/routes/(blog-article)/fista2024/+page.md

 ---
-title: ISCTE-UIL ACM Student Chapter at Fista 2024
+title: ACM ISCTE-IUL Student Chapter at Fista 2024

 # slug part please put the same name as the folder
 slug: fista2024